wodby/docs/apps/deploy.md

 This option indicates that your code will be used from the cloned git repository.
 Additionally, you can upload archives for database and files.

-#### Use pre-configured preset

-Wodby provides pre-configured presets (for [Drupal](drupal/preset.md) and [WordPress](wordpress/preset.md)).
-Existing files in the default branch will be removed.
-Files of the preset will be added. **The code won't be committed to your repository.** You will be able to see new files from the [remote workspace](remote-workspace/README.md) tab.

 #### Import from separate archives

 Upload three separate archives for code, database and files.
 The following formats are supported: `.zip .gz .tar.gz .tgz .tar`.
 Existing files in the default branch will be removed.
-Files from the extracted code/files archives will be added. **The code won't be committed to your repository.** You will be able to see new files from the [remote workspace](remote-workspace/README.md) tab.
+Files from the extracted code/files archives will be added.
 #### Application specific import

 See details: